Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Discussion

 \section{Discussion}

-Our model constitutes a minimal biophysical framework that identifies the physical requirements for directional asymmetry in the motility of a two-cell system confined to a disk geometry.
-To recapitulate the experimentally observed rotational directional bias in HUVEC doublets~\cite{Badih2025}, two critical ingredients are required: (1) individual cells must possess an intrinsic directional bias, and (2) mechanical heterogeneity between the cells, specifically asymmetry in the velocity alignment response timescale $\tau_{\mathrm{VA}}$ that governs how quickly cells reorient their polarity in response to their own velocity.
-These two assumptions together create a tunable tug-of-war between biased polarization forces and symmetric centering forces from confinement and cell-cell interactions.
-By modulating the relative strengths and timescales of these competing forces --- which we interpret as changes in cellular contractility --- the system can amplify or reverse its rotational bias, precisely as observed experimentally with ROCK inhibition and Calyculin A treatment.
+Our model constitutes a minimal biophysical framework that identifies the requirements for directional bias in the motility of a two-cell system confined to a disk geometry.
+To recapitulate the experimentally observed rotational directional bias in HUVEC doublets, two ingredients are required: (1) individual cells must possess an intrinsic polarity bias, and (2) presence of mechanochemical asymmetry between the cells, specifically asymmetry in the cell polarity timescale (or strength) that governs how quickly cells reorient their polarity axis in the direction of their own velocity.
+These two assumptions together create a tunable tug-of-war between biased polarity forces and symmetric centering forces from confinement and cell-cell adhesion (Fig.~\ref{fig:doublet_summary}).
+By modulating the relative strengths and timescales of these competing forces --- which we interpret as changes in cellular contractility --- the system can amplify or reverse its rotational bias, precisely as shown with ROCK inhibition and CalyA treatment.
+Our framework also generalizes to daughter cell doublets that lack asymmetries in cellular properties, as well as to other cell types.

-Phase-plane analysis of the singlet system establishes the fundamental dynamical structure underlying chiral rotation.
-The analysis of the singlet system reveals two center equilibria one for CW and CCW rotation.
-Without intrinsic bias ($\mu = 0$), equal basins of attraction yield 50/50 CW/CCW probability.
-Intrinsic bias ($\mu \neq 0$) breaks symmetry and enables non-coherent (NC) trajectories.
-Crucially, bias expression depends on timescales: fast velocity alignment preserves CW bias, slow alignment lets confinement dominate and erase it.
-Intrinsic bias is necessary but not sufficient for directional bias.

-Extending the model to doublets introduces a fundamentally new force: cell-cell mechanical coupling through volume exclusion.
-This repulsive interaction, symmetric but opposite between cells, activates when cells approach within a critical distance, creating sporadic but strong mechanical constraints.
-The doublet system now balances three competing forces: two independent polarization forces (one per cell), symmetric confinement from the boundary, and pairwise repulsion.
-This additional mechanical coupling fundamentally alters the dynamics compared to isolated singlets, raising the question of whether cell-cell interactions alone can generate rotational bias.

-We first tested whether doublets with symmetric parameters could produce rotational bias.
-Parameter variations in $\gamma_{\mathrm{pol}}$, $\xi$, $\tau_{\mathrm{VA}}$, or $\gamma_{\mathrm{cc}}$ alone --- without intrinsic bias --- maintain 50/50 CW/CCW split (Fig.~4E).
-This demonstrates that mechanical or biochemical changes alone, when cells remain homogeneous, cannot break rotational symmetry.
-An asymmetry-breaking mechanism is required.